Day 1- Wednesday September 10th - EST (Eastern Time, UTC-05:00

 - Bhawanjit Brar - CEO, Jaan Biotherapeutics

-- Konstantina Skourti-Stathaki - Director of ASO Design and Discovery, n-Lorem Foundation
+- Konstantina Skourti-Stathaki - Senior Director, ASO Discovery and Research, n-Lorem Foundation

 Divalent siRNA (di-siRNA), a novel small interfering RNA technology, has potency, CNS distribution, and durability appropriate for neurological disease